yoelmatveyev/nutes/README.md

 # Description

 The Nutes machine operates on either an infinite or circular memory tape divided into cells.
-Depending on the tape width, each cell contains either unbounded whole numbers or balanced ternary composed of a particular number of trits, the ternary equivalent of bits.
+Depending on the tape width, each cell contains either unbounded whole numbers or balanced ternary numbers composed of a particular number of trits, the ternary equivalent of bits.
 For example, each cell on a tape of a machine with the width of 3 may be contain a number from -13 to +13 (from -3^2-3^1-3^0 to 3^2+3^1+3^0).
 The suggested practical minimal width is 6 or a tryte, a group of 6 trits of powers of 3 from 0 to 5, like in the Russian machine.

 The head of the machine reads the current cell and the two adjacent cells on both sides of the tape: